- Published on

 In the case of DFS, while it would be theoretically possible to narrow the range to +/- 0.5%, the gas costs would essentially destroy the portfolio for small positions.
 However, these thresholds can be interesting to approximate constant leverage very closely.

-Where BtB_t and BfB_f are the collateralization ratios to boost from and boost to respectively.
+Where and are the collateralization ratios to boost from and boost to respectively.
 This turns out to be lower than in the continous case.
 The same result applies in the repay case.

 Simulating Threshold-based Constant Leverage (TCL)